A strong version of implicit function theorem: The main results: criteria of solvability

-Recall the Artin approximation property: {\em if a finite system of polynomial equations over $R$ has a solution over $\hat{R}$ then it has a solution over $R$.} Many rings have this approximation property, for example excellent Henselian rings (in particular complete rings, analytic rings).
+The criteria of \S\ref{Sec.Criteria.General} provide \obo\ solutions, alternatively: solutions in the completion of $V$ by $V_\bullet$, i.e. the formal solutions.
+Recall the Artin approximation property: {\em if a finite system of polynomial equations over $R$ has a solution over $\hat{R}$ then it has a solution over $R$}, \cite{Artin68}.
+Many rings have this approximation property, for example excellent Henselian rings (in particular complete rings, analytic rings), cf. \cite{Hauser-Rond}.

+In our case we have more general rings and more general class of equations.
+Thus we give a criterion for exact (and not just \obo) solution.